-Candidates must have the potential to fulfill criteria as stated in the application packs available.
+Candidates must have the potential to fulfil criteria as stated on the website.

-- Attendance at course discussion meeting as requested by Harris Sixth Form
+- Attendance at course discussion meeting if requested by Harris Sixth Form

-- At the course discussion meeting applicants must bring details of their predicted grades plus samples of their Year 11 English and Mathematics work.
+- At the course discussion meeting applicants must bring details of their predicted grades.
 If applying for an Art course please bring your portfolio of evidence.

 Appeal procedure against rejection of a place at Harris Sixth Form

-Upon receipt of the appeal, the Principal of Harris Sixth Form will speak to the member of staff who spoke to the student and review the course discussion meeting notes, application form and the pupil recommendation form.
+Upon receipt of the appeal, the Director of Harris Sixth Form will speak to the member of staff who spoke to the student and review the course discussion meeting notes, application form and the pupil recommendation form.
 On the basis of the evidence an informed judgement will be made.
-The Principal of Harris Sixth Form may, if required, recall the applicant for further discussion about his/her application.
-The applicant will be informed in writing of the Principal of Harris Sixth Form's decision.
+The Director of Harris Sixth Form may, if required, recall the applicant for further discussion about his/her application.
+The applicant will be informed in writing of the Director of Harris Sixth Form's decision.
 This will normally be within seven days of receipt of the appeal.

 Why choose our Federation?